lentressangle/git-convention/README.md

 # use git commit -pm to select which part to commit
 $ git commit -pm 'fix(ApiController): fix a hilarious bug'

-You can use many options on evey hunk
+You can use many options on every hunk

 y - stage this hunk
 n - do not stage this hunk